BoyangZhangPhD/BoyangZhangPhD.github.io/_pages/research.md

 I propose a new control paradigm for general dynamical systems such as robots in my dissertation by rejuvenating a fundamental principle conceived by the polymath Gauss in 1829.
 The methodology poses the control problem at hand as a constrained minimization problem whose objective function, the unconstrained dynamics, is always satisfied.
 The performance of e.g., virtual leader tracking and collision avoidance and the controller structure (i.e., centralized or decentralized) are achieved by constraints alone.
 This approach has been applied to the navigation control of hundreds of double integrators, nonlinear quadrotor drones, and two-wheeled mobile robots.
 I feel humbled and excited that my method is recognized by highly-ranked journals and conferences in automation and control.
 -->

-# Active Projects:
+# Research Projects:

-## Multi-agent Double Integrators Swarm Navigation
+## Navigation Control of Swarms of Double Integrators

+### Centralized Control with Vector-Norm-Based Constraints

 {% include base_path %}